-The GE Fellows and Pilot Faculty participated in faculty development [see Appendix X], led by Laura Baecher, to foster collaboration and to prepare them for teaching students in learning communities as theme-based faculty cohorts.
-See details in the Fall 2024 Pilot section.
+The GE Fellows and Pilot Faculty participated in faculty development [see Appendix X], led by Laura Baecher, to foster collaboration and to prepare them for teaching students in learning communities as

 June 2024: Preparing for the Restructuring Document

 Following the guidelines for GE reform specified in the University Curriculum Committee Manual (2017), the GE Task Force started laying the groundwork for what the Manual calls a "restructuring document."
 A group of interested parties, representing faculty and staff, zoomed five times to review the proposed table of contents, to give feedback on Evans' two proposals for GE restructuring, and to adopt a subgroup's Introduction & Philosophical Statement.
 The members of that sub-group included the following: